alexei-matveev/hello-llama/README.md

 #### Build Docker Image

-This seems to work at least on Ubruntu 24.04 and Debian 12, even vor non-priviliged users:
+This seems to work at least on Ubuntu 24.04 and Debian 12, even for non-priviliged users:

     $ buildah bud --layers --force-rm -t llama-cpp .